MOONLAPSED/morphological-source-code/README.md

 Different species thrive in different metrics.
 A string optimized for φ-spacing might fail in π-spacing.
 The transcendental constant is the environment.
 Evolution happens in genotype/phenotype space.
 Speciation happens in metric space.

-With that, we can finally discuss QSD: Quineic Statistical Dynamics, the density-functor and scattering-dynamical element of the Morphological Source Code.

-# QSD: Quineic Statistical Dynamics
-Goal: Plausibly define QSD for a laymen
- - Homotopy-type semantics : for path-based reasoning

- - Grothendieck-style abstraction : for sheaves, fibered categories, and structured dependency

- - Dirac/Pauli-style operators : for probabilistic evolution and spinor-like transformations quaternion+octonion possible extensions.

- - TODO: Liouvillian, Lagrangian look into Nakajima-Zwanzig, etc.

-## Brief
-In Quinic Statistical Dynamics, the distinction between Markovian and Non-Markovian behavior is not merely statistical but topological and geometric.

-A Markovian step corresponds to a contractible path in the ∞-category of runtime quanta, meaning its future depends only on the present state, not on its history.

-A Non-Markovian step, however, represents a non-trivial cycle or higher-dimensional cell, where the entire past contributes to the evolution of the system.
-This is akin to holonomy in a fiber bundle, where entanglement metadata acts as a connection form guiding the runtime through its probabilistic landscape.

 ---